SermonPress-AI/Wordpress-Sermon-Plugin-Detector-Workflow/README.md

 Each branch can then be used to customize automation steps specific to that plugin's custom fields and taxonomies.

+### Set-Up Instructions
+1. Download the active-plugins-list Plugin and install on Wordpress site.
+2. Create a Wordpress credential in n8n

 ### ⬅️ Inputs
 * Website name
 * Taxonomy values (pastor, sermon series, sermon book, etc.)